Fertility Treatments

 Embryo transfer: One embryo transferred into the uterus.

-The wait: About 10-14 days before pregnancy test.
+The two-week wait: About 10-14 days before pregnancy test.

-For a detailed walkthrough, read our guide: IVF Step by Step: What Actually Happens
+For a detailed walkthrough, read our guide: IVF Step by Step: What Actually Happens.
+Want to see the full timeline?
+Check out our treatment timeline.

 When IVF Is Recommended